 One of the easiest ways to prevent data from being stolen from you is using a VPN.
 VPNs keep all of your internet traffic in a narrow channel that other people outside your business won’t have access to.
 VPNs don’t let strangers in, and they make it much more difficult for bots and hackers to grab onto your customers’ data.
 There are all kinds of VPNs for different operating systems.
 Make sure you research what VPNs work well for Windows 10, or find the best VPN for the kind of smartphones you use for work.

 Avoid Outsourcing Sensitive Jobs

 You probably rely heavily on email marketing in your eCommerce business.
 It’s a great way to keep in touch with your customers and let them know what’s going on.
-Many eCommerce companies have a lot to handle, which leads to them outsourcing their email marketing to an outside firm.
-While most outside firms and freelancers understand and respect data privacy, you still can’t control the way they handle things.
+Unfortunately, many eCommerce companies have a lot to handle, which leads to them outsourcing their email marketing to an outside firm.
+While most outside firms and freelancers understand and respect data privacy, you still can’t control how they handle things.
 Don’t risk allowing someone else to become a liability to your customers.
 It’s better to handle your marketing in-house.

 Know What To Do if Things Go Wrong

 You don’t always see a data disaster coming.
 Sometimes, it’s completely out of your control – no matter how careful you’ve been.
 How you respond speaks volumes to your customers.
-Big businesses often have larger budgets that they use to help them recover from data breaches.
-If you don’t, you need to be aware of what you can offer your customers.
-Let them know exactly what happened when it happened, and how you intend to fix the problem.
-The faster you act and the more updates you provide, the more at ease the affected customers will be.
+Big businesses often have larger budgets to help them recover from data breaches.
+If you don’t, you need to know what you can offer your customers.
+Let them know exactly what happened and how you intend to fix the problem.
+The faster you act, and the more updates you provide, the more easily the affected customers will be.

 There’s no such thing as being too safe.
 Keep in close contact with your IT team, and make sure you’re acting on their suggestions as quickly as possible.
 New threats emerge every day, and the best way to keep your customers’ data safe is to stay one step ahead.